-When students submit work for assessment, teachers make decisions about whether all the assessment criteria havebeen met by using the rubric in that particular assessment document.
-Teachers are required to exercise professional judgment and interpretation in determining the adequacy of student performance against the set criteria.
+When students submit work for assessment, teachers make decisions about whether all the assessment criteria have been met by using the rubric in that assessment document.
+Teachers must exercise professional judgment and interpretation in determining student performance adequacy against the set criteria.
 The assessment of student work is done through a moderation procedure that requires more than one teacher to be part of the assessment process.